h2oai/tutorials/Driverless AI/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities.md

 As you notice in task one, we used a data recipe to upload the dataset for our model.
 The data recipe addresses two significant problems in the original COMPAS dataset that have brought ProPublica's investigation into question.
 That is why, before making use of specific columns for our model, we used a data recipe to address the two major problems others have pointed to.
 The two significant issues found in ProPublica's COMPAS dataset are as follows:

 1. As Matias Borenstein notes in GroundAI, a web platform, "ProPublica made a mistake implementing the two-year sample cutoff rule for recidivists in the two-year recidivism datasets (whereas it implemented an appropriate two-year sample cutoff rule for non-recidivists).
 As a result, ProPublica incorrectly kept a disproportionate share of recidivists in such datasets.
 This data processing mistake leads to biased two-year recidivism datasets, with artificially high recidivism rates.
-This also affects the positive and negative values. " In other words, to correct for this mistake, we dropped all defendants whose COMPAS screening date occurs after April 1, 2014, with it, we implemented a more appropriate sample cutoff for all defendants for the two-year recidivism analysis.
+This also affects the positive and negative values."[3]
+In other words, to correct for this mistake, we dropped all defendants whose COMPAS screening date occurs after April 1, 2014, with it, we implemented a more appropriate sample cutoff for all defendants for the two-year recidivism analysis.

 In the data recipe (COMPAS_DATA_RECIPE.py) used in task one, the code that addresses the problem above is as follows:

 ![solving-problem-1-found-in-the-dateset](assets/solving-problem-1-found-in-the-dateset.jpg)

 1. Borenstein also notes the following problem in ProPublica's dataset: "The age variable that ProPublica constructed is not quite accurate.
 ProPublica calculated age as the difference in years between the point in time when it collected the data, in early April 2016, and the person's date of birth.
 However, when studying recidivism, one should really use the age of the person at the time of the COMPAS screen date that starts the two year time window.
-So some people may be up to 25 months younger than the age variable that ProPublica created."
+So some people may be up to 25 months younger than the age variable that ProPublica created."[4]
 To correct this mistake, we had to subtract the c_jail_in column minus dob (date of birth).
 After correcting the age column, we fixed the age_category column as it is one of the columns we are using to train our model.

 In the data recipe (COMPAS_DATA_RECIPE.py) used in task one, the code that addresses the problem above is as follows: